specialized806/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn about the autofill columns service in Microsoft Syntex.
+description: Learn about the autofill columns service in SharePoint.
 ---

 # Overview of autofill columns in Microsoft Syntex